YSKAA423/M_Genre_Classifier/README.md

 ## Data Preprocessing
 - Boxplots and histograms were generated to understand the distribution of numeric features.
 - Correlations between numeric features were visualized using a heatmap.
-- Categorical features like **Artist Name** were handled using the **CatBoostClassifier**, which efficiently deals with categorical variables.
+- Categorical features like **Artist Name** needed to be handeled using effecient encoding algorithms as per the sheer amount of unique variables.

 ## Visualization
 - Histograms were created to observe the distributions of numeric features.